Hermes Engravograph IM-3 / GM-3

-- Insert cutter through top of spindle pulley.
+Insert cutter through top of spindle pulley (see Figure 8).

-- Remove the copy holding slide from the copy table On the copy table, position the leveling tool provided with the machine.
-(See figure at right)
+Remove the copy holding slide from the copy table On the copy table, position the leveling tool provided with the machine. (see Figure 9)

 Simply loosen the two knurled screws located on bottom of the slide, slip the slide onto the copy table and retighten the knurled screws.
 Another easy way to line up a copy slide is to bring its top edge flush with the top edge of the copy table.
 Even so, always verify that the graduation on the right and left scales are the same.

-C. Workholding vise scales are all set to zero.
+Workholding vise scales are all set to zero.
 Most standard copy slides come with a scale for centering the type.
 When you first attach a copy slide to the copy table, you will need to center the scale with respect to the workholder.
-Do the following:

 For diamond engraving, you are all set to engrave.
 However, if you require lowering the entire diamond shaft, loosen the set screws in the housing, lower the shaft and re-tighten set screws.

-B. AUTOMATIC CENTERING: If you need to engrave a single line of type on a symmetrical piece of engraving material (for example, a rectangular brass or plastic nameplate, a plain identification bracelet, or a brass disk), you can automatically centerthe engraving on the item.
-Here is how:
+If you need to engrave a single line of type on a symmetrical piece of engraving material (for example, a rectangular brass or plastic nameplate, a plain identification bracelet, or a brass disk), you can automatically centerthe engraving on the item.